philippeandrei/PythonImageSorter/README.md

 # sort_imagesby_color
 Sorting images by color tool
+by philippe and paul c.